 It makes perfect sense right?
 I don’t know who actually coined that word but I think it is epic! 😀

 Ripe plantain is called dodo in Nigeria, you can equally use it for porridge.
 In that case, it would be porridge plantain.
 But when you fry unripe plantain, it is called kpekere 😀 That aside.
-Let’s get to the business of the day.
+Let’s get the recipe for gizdodo

-The ingredients below are required for making Gizdodo, it could serve about 6 people if it is served alongside jollof rice or just about 3 persons if served alone as it appears in the plate below.
+We require the ingredients below for this recipe.
+It would serve about 6 people if I paired it with jollof rice or just about 3 persons if served alone as it appears in the plate below.

 Serving: 6